aery32/aery32-refguide/source/modules.rst

 - GPIO_GLITCH_FILTER
 - GPIO_HIZ

 These options can be combined with the pipe operator (boolean OR) to carry out several commands at once.
-Without this feature the above oneliner should be written with in lines of code
+Without this feature the above oneliner should be written with two lines of code:

 .. code-block:: c